JcaPetri/Apollo-System-MySql/README.md

 	The main tables of this module will be in the other databases such as mirrors.
 These mirror tables will be updated via Kafka topics.
 	With this mechanism each microservice becames independent of the others.
 Example: MirSysCompanies, MirSysBusinessUnits, etc.
 	One important thing, is you make a mirror only of the records that need in the other microservice, not all the records that exists in the System Microservice.
+	The are two types of tables.
+		Tli is the list table, in which only enable the IDNum for one Microservice and BusinessUnit.
+This kind of table do not have any relation with others.
+		Tbl is the normal table, where stores the specific software data.
+This kind of table have relation with others tables of the same kind.
+  				Tables with their owns ID and IDNum.
+These are the common tables.
+	  			Tables without owns ID and IDNum, It is generated in SysBaseElements_Tbl.
+	  				Microservice_Tbl has not their own ID and IDNum.
+	All tables have the key for each record:
+		ID		--> is the uniqueidentifier auto generated.
+		IDNum	--> is the autoincrement number auto generated.

 Structure are as follows:
 	Used to create the main elements